 When can I take classes?

-Youth Classes are offered in-person on Saturday's between 9am-12pm at the Korean Presbyterian Church of Minnesota.
+Youth Level classes are offered in-person on Saturday's between 9am-12pm at the Korean Presbyterian Church of Minnesota.

-Adult Classes are offered in-person for Beginner A and Beginner B level classes and online for all level classes.
+Adult Level classes are offered in-person for Beginner A and Beginner B level classes and online for Beginner C, Intermediate and Advanced classes.
 See "Adult Classes" for specific dates and times.

 Who can take classes?